Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 ### As a Guest I could
 - Sign up as individual trainee
+- Sign up to newsletter
-- Search and filter courses
+- Browse, search and filter(with different variety) all the courses published on the website.
 - Report an issue